polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/parachains/obtain-coretime.md

 ---
 title: Obtain Coretime
-description: This guide shows you how to obtain coretime for block production, either using on-demand or bulk options.
+description: This guide shows you how to obtain coretime for block production using on-demand or bulk options.
 ---

 ## Introduction

 Coretime is the mechanism in which validation resources are allocated from the relay chain to the respective [task](../../../polkadot-protocol/glossary.md#task), such as a parachain.
-A parachain could not produce blocks and finalize them on the relay chain without having obtained coretime.
+A parachain could only produce blocks and finalize them on the relay chain by obtaining coretime.

 There are two ways to obtain coretime:

-- **Bulk coretime** - Bulk coretime allows your to obtain a core or part of a core.
-It is purchased for a period of time, up to 28 days.
+- **Bulk coretime** - Bulk coretime allows you to obtain a core or part of a core.
+It is purchased for some time, up to 28 days.
 It must be renewed once the lease finishes
 - **On-Demand coretime** - On-demand coretime allows you to buy coretime on a block-by-block basis

 In this tutorial, you will: